wkumari/draft-wkumari-dhc-capport/README.md

-Kumari, et al.            Expires March 3, 2016                 [Page 3]
+Kumari, et al.           Expires March 18, 2016                 [Page 3]

-Internet-Draft             DHCP Captive-Portal               August 2015
+Internet-Draft             DHCP Captive-Portal            September 2015

    o  URI: The contact URI for the captive portal that the user should